Pain Management

 Epidural steroid injection

 The word ‘epidural’ simply refers to a layer of supporting tissue outside the spinal cord.
-In an epidural a solution of long acting local anaesthetic, long acting anti-inflammatory steroid, and sometimes other pain modifying drugs is injected into the epidural space in the spine.
+In an epidural a solution of long acting local anesthetic, long acting anti-inflammatory steroid, and sometimes other pain modifying drugs is injected into the epidural space in the spine.

 Transforaminal epidural injection